How to Add Social Media Icons to an Email Signature

 Preserving the file's integrity during transfer is just as important as the export settings you chose in the first place.

 The more you manipulate an image, the more a digital copy gets degraded.
 Try to do the majority of your editing - color grading, exposure adjustments, and sharpening - in a dedicated app *before* bringing it into Instagram.
+For example, many creators learn how to edit Instagram photos for an aesthetic feed using external tools to achieve their desired look.
 While small tweaks with Instagram's native editing tools are fine, adding multiple filters, extreme structure, or sharpening can introduce new artifacts that get worsened by the final compression.
 A lightly edited, well-prepared image will always look better than an over-processed one.

 If that felt like a lot of information, don't worry.
 Just focus on committing this simple checklist to memory.
 Sticking to these rules will solve 99% of your photo quality issues.